 PHSA is committed to a fair and transparent process for awarding BC health authority contracts.
-To support this commitment, PHSA Supply Chain provides for Debriefings in respect of public procurements and, has established a clear and formal Vendor Complaint Process that can be initiated by a vendor if they have objections regarding the management of a procurement or the award of any contract by Supply Chain.
+To support this commitment, PHSA Supply Chain provides for Debriefings in respect of public procurements and, has established a clear and formal Supplier Complaint Process that can be initiated by a supplier if they have objections regarding the management of a procurement or the award of any contract by Supply Chain.

-Any vendor may request a debriefing meeting with the PHSA Supply Chain lead responsible for the procurement within ten business days of the receipt of award notification.
+Any supplier may request a debriefing meeting with the PHSA Supply Chain lead responsible for the procurement within ten business days of the receipt of award notification.

-This process does not limit or impair the rights of any vendor to seek a review through other review processes or remedies of law through judicial or other processes.
+This process does not limit or impair the rights of any supplier to seek a review through other review processes or remedies of law through judicial or other processes.

 1. Complaints about an ongoing competitive procurement

 may not be made under the Vendor Complaint Process in relation to an ongoing competitive procurement, unless the complaint concerns an alleged breach by PHSA Supply Chain of a federal or provincial trade agreement.

 2. Complaints during performance of a contract